Hyllestad Municipality: Trondheim Postal Road

 Many bicyclists have described the well-preserved section of the Trondheim postal road between Hyllestad Municipality and Fjaler Municipality as one of the most exhilarating cycling experiences in the country.
 There were originally 19 stone bridges on the route between the villages of Dale and Leirvik, and many of them are still standing as proud and impressive examples of early dry masonry.
 There are only a few places along the 40 km stretch between Dale in Fjaler and Leirvik in Hyllestad where the surface is so uneven that it is best to push a bike rather than ride it.
 Occasionally it is necessary to join the paved road (Fylkesvei 57), but most of the route is free from cars and idyllic.

 Water Mills

-On the postroad, by Skor, lies a beautiful cluster of five authentic, newly renovated gristmills.
+On the postroad, by Skor, lies a cluster of five newly renovated gristmills.